toolstack/cyan-backup/readme.txt

 Contributors: GregRoss
 Plugin URI: http://toolstack.com/cyan-backup
 Author URI: http://toolstack.com
-Tags: Backup, Schedule
-Requires at least: 2.9
+Tags: Backup, Schedule, FTP, SFTP, SCP, FTPS, remote storage Requires at least: 2.9
 Tested up to: 3.8.1
-Stable tag: 1.5
+Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Backup your entire WordPress site and its database into a zip file on a schedule.
+Remote storage options include FTP, SFTP and FTPS.

 == Description ==

 Backup your entire WordPress site and its database into a zip file on a schedule.
+Remote storage options include FTP, SFTP and FTPS.

 CYAN Backup is a fork of the great [Total Backup](http://wordpress.org/plugins/total-backup/) by [wokamoto](http://profiles.wordpress.org/wokamoto/).